evaporei/bomberman/README.md

 For now this project only works for `dogs`, and the list of the accepted breeds is [here](https://dog.ceo/dog-api/breeds-list).

-## Development
+## Running the project

-To setup a local enviroment for development you will need either `leiningen` or `Docker`.
+Before everything, you will need to create a `.env` file containing a line with the Slack URL `bomberman` will use to actually send messages to a channel.
+On this repository there is a file called [.env.example](https://github.com/otaviopace/bomberman/blob/master/.env.example) to show how this file should be.
+To actually get the Slack URL look at [this part](https://github.com/otaviopace/bomberman/blob/master/INSTALLATION.md#incoming-webhooks) of the `INSTALLATION.md` tutorial.

-After cloning the repository and changing to its directory you can run it like this:
+To run the project you will need either `leiningen` or `Docker`.

 ### Leiningen